meowassassin/plant-ultrasound-classifier/README.md

 - **Label efficiency**: Achieving 93-100% performance with 50% labels represents substantial cost savings
 - **Semi-supervised benefit**: All 50% label results significantly outperform baseline, confirming the value of unlabeled data

-**Implications**: The strong performance with reduced labels validates MyModel's semi-supervised approach for practical deployment where labeling all data is infeasible.
+**Implications**: The strong performance with reduced labels validates Proposed CNN Model's semi-supervised approach for practical deployment where labeling all data is infeasible.

 ---